The non-marketers in your company are marketers.

 3. Sound like you.
 Be yourself, be conversational.
+Drop the business speak and enjoy sharing what you have to offer.
 Forget about what you learned in that 7th grade term paper unit.
 Drop the formality and the long words and the extra adjectives.
 Write a report or a blog post as if you are talking, from one professional human to another.

 It’s all about creating a great brand experience.
 Which will lead to great customer relationships and more repeat business.
 Email Joy if you’d like to learn more and energize your team.